 b) I use Hootsuite

-I love Hootsuite as I can share it on 4 Social Media sites instantly:
+I love Hootsuite as I can share it on many Social Media sites instantly:

-I program my daily tweets there too and make sure the new post is published at different intervals throughout the day, say 12:30, 3:30, 9:30 pm.
+I program my daily tweets there too and make sure the new post is published at different intervals throughout the day.
 That way people in different places will get a chance to see it.

-Don’t forget to add a hashtag # to the tweet as it is important to be found in the searches.
+Don’t forget to add a couple of hashtags # to the tweet as it is important to be found in the searches.
 It can be in this format *NEW* Title of your post, short link, #travel or #country then send

 c) Share it on all the other Social Media channels (Yes it’s time consuming but it must be done no other option, unless you get an assistant!)